 Cold Reads International

-Even if you don’t use social media, you’re most cordially invited to Join Our Blog and share your reads with the world.
+Even if you don’t use social media, you’re most cordially invited (we beseech you) to Join this blog and share your reads with the world.

 Rather than create your own group, entertain the notion of institutional support.
 Libraries, theaters, and bookstores in particular might (and should) incorporate cold reading into their community activity programs.
 Coffee shops and pubs could feature special events, with several tables reading.